History of Brendan Rodgers in Timeline

 June 2023: Returned to Celtic

-In June 2023, Brendan Rodgers returned to Celtic.
+In June 2023, Brendan Rodgers returned to Celtic as manager.

-February 2024: Rodgers criticised after comment to female journalist
+February 2024: Rodgers criticised for "good girl" comment

-March 2024: Rodgers charged by SFA for criticising match officials
+March 2024: Rodgers charged by SFA and receives ban

-In March 2024, after criticising match officials (including John Beaton) following a 2–0 defeat at Hearts, Rodgers was charged by the SFA and received a one-match ban.
+In March 2024, after criticising match officials following a 2–0 defeat at Heart of Midlothian, Rodgers was charged by the SFA.
+He received a one-match ban.

-In October 2024, after Celtic lost 7–1 against Borussia Dortmund in the Champions League, Rodgers' tactics were criticised, but he defended them.
+In October 2024, after Celtic lost 7–1 against Borussia Dortmund in the Champions League, Rodgers' tactics were criticised, but he defended them and his players.
+Celtic finished in 21st place in the Champions League group stage, and were knocked out by Bayern Munich in the play-off phase.